AustralianBioCommons/ables/processes.md

   </tr>
   <tr>
     <td class="tg-baqh">Sharing</td>
-    <td class="tg-0lax">Appropriate mechanisms are used to share outputs that support and assist other participants, with examples provided <a href="https://doi.org/10.5281/zenodo.10139651">in the ABLeS publication</a>.
+    <td class="tg-0lax">Appropriate mechanisms are used to share outputs that support and assist other groups, with examples provided <a href="https://doi.org/10.5281/zenodo.10139651">in the ABLeS publication</a>.
 Outputs include software, methods, training, resource usage and quality assessments for derived reference data sets, submissions to data international repositories and research publications.</td>
     <td class="tg-ibb5" colspan="3">Yes</td>
   </tr>
 </tbody>